-First-Year Reading List
+First-Year Reading List for Software Engineers

 The software industry is constantly evolving, and you must actively pursue skill and knowledge growth in order to stay relevant.
 Some small amount of growth will occur as a a natural side effect of your daily work, but that isn't enough.
 The best engineers I have worked with over the past 20 years are constantly reading1 and aggressively developing their skills.